palewire/first-athena-query/docs/createdb.md

 # Creating an Athena database

-Once your data uploads to S3, you can link it to Athena by creating a virtual database.
+Once your data uploads to S3, you can link it to Athena by creating a database.

 Start by searching for “Athena” in the bar at the top of Amazon’s management console.
 Click on the first result.